Julien-Marcou/Unicode-Emoji-Picker/README.md

 <script type="module-shim" src="/path-to-node-modules/unicode-emoji-picker/index.js"></script>
 ```

-Or, import it in your JavaScript
+Or import it in your JavaScript

 ```javascript
 import 'unicode-emoji-picker';